Gregory Barbaccia

 Barbaccia served on the Advisory Board of Demand Signal Venture Partners from 9/2022 to 2/2025 -- resigning just one month after likely appointment.
 Demand Signal is a venture capital firm focused on defense and national security technology investments.
 He also served as President/CEO of Launch XYZ LLC since 9/2024 (still listed as present).
 He was a member of the Association of Former Intelligence Officers since 9/2008 and ASIS International since 9/2024, indicating deep intelligence community connections.
 His Pagaya advisory role (1/2025 only) suggests rapid government transition.

-Post-DOGE: Federal CIO Gregory Barbaccia is 10-year Palantir alum overseeing B+ in IT
+Federal CIO Gregory Barbaccia is a 10-year Palantir alum overseeing B+ in IT

-Gregory Barbaccia, named federal CIO on Jan 27 2025, spent 10 years at Palantir (2010-2020) starting as government account manager, rising to lead Intelligence and Investigations unit.
-Former Army intelligence sergeant and IC analyst.
-No government CIO experience since 2009.
-Most recently CISO at Theorem.
-As federal CIO, oversees B+ in government technology investments.
-Reportedly one of the DOGE agents conducting interviews of civil servants following inauguration.
-Palantir connection significant given Palantir's .5M in federal contracts in 2025.
+Gregory Barbaccia, named federal CIO on January 27, 2025, spent 10 years at Palantir (2010-2020), starting as government account manager and rising to lead the Intelligence and Investigations unit.
+A former Army intelligence sergeant and intelligence community analyst, he had no government CIO experience since 2009 and most recently served as CISO at Theorem.
+As federal CIO, he oversees B+ in government technology investments.
+He was reportedly among the DOGE-associated personnel conducting interviews of civil servants following the inauguration.
+The Palantir connection is notable given Palantir's .5M in federal contracts in 2025.

 REVOLVING DOOR: Gregory Barbaccia spent 10 years at Palantir (2010-2020), starting as government account manager, rising to security lead and head of Intelligence and Investigations unit.
 Appointed federal CIO and federal Chief AI Officer at OMB on January 27, 2025, as a DOGE operative.
 Palantir has $2.31B+ in DoD contracts and $1.02B in FY2025 federal contracts across all agencies.
 As federal CIO, Barbaccia oversees government-wide IT policy and technology standards — a role with direct relevance to Palantir's government business.